Texas Waco fertiliser plant blast causes many casualties

 In 2006, the plant was cited by the Texas Commission on Environmental Quality for failing to obtain or to qualify for a permit.

 Police earlier said the half the town had been evacuated, amid fears of possible further explosions or a leak of toxic gas - though at an earlier press conference on Thursday morning, Sgt Swanton said he did not believe there was a threat from air quality.

 The West Fertilizer plant is right on the edge of town, only a few hundred metres from houses, a school and nursing home.

-Several witnesses described rushing to the nursing home to help residents, only to find it flattened - though it appears many people had already been evacuated because the fire was recognised as an explosion risk.'Like a war zone'
+Several witnesses described rushing to the nursing home to help residents, only to find it flattened - though it appears many people had already been evacuated because the fire was recognised as an explosion risk.

 TV images showed streams of emergency vehicles descending on the site and ambulance crews using a nearby sports field as an emergency treatment area.
 The injured were being carried to hospital not just in ambulances but in police squad cars and helicopters.

 Glenn A Robinson, chief executive of Hillcrest Baptist Medical Center in Waco, told CNN the hospital was seeing "everything from orthopaedic injuries to patients that are experiencing serious blood loss".

 McLennan County Sheriff Parnell McNamara said: "It's a lot of devastation.
 I've never seen anything like this.
 It looks like a war zone with all the debris."

 US President Barack Obama said his administration was in close contact with emergency services at the scene.

 "West is a town that many Texans hold near and dear to their hearts, and as residents continue to respond to this tragedy, they will have the support of the American people," he said in a statement.